Contribution Guidelines

 It’s important that tests consistently include the HTTP header fields Host, User-Agent, and Accept.
 CRS includes rules that detect if these headers are missing or empty, so these headers should be included in each test to avoid unnecessarily causing those rules to match.
 Ideally, each positive test should cause only the rule in question to match.

 The rule’s description field, desc, is important.
-It should describe what is being tested: what should match, what should not match, etc.
+It should describe what is being tested: what should match, what should not match, etc. It is often a good idea to use the YAML literal string scalar form, as it makes it easy to write descriptions spanning multiple lines:

 Negative Tests